souyahia/express-typescript-template/README.md

 # How to use
 ## Development
 To run the server in development mode, simply use docker-compose with the following command :

-> `docker-compose up`
+> `docker-compose -f docker-compose.dev.yaml up`

 The server will be started in live reload mode, meaning every change in the source code will trigger a TypeScript compilation and a restart of the server.

 The environment variables defined in the compose file are configuration properties given to NConf and can be edited.

+## Test
+To run the test suites, use the following command :

+> `docker-compose -f docker-compose.test.yaml up`

+This will start the application in a new container, and run the tests suites.
+The `coverage` environment variable specifies whether or not the code coverage is collected during the test suites.

 ## Production
-The server can be run in production using the dockerfile of the project with the `NODE_ENV` environment variable set to `production`.
+The server can be run in production using the dockerfile of the project with the `NODE_ENV` environment variable set to `production`, or directly with docker-compose with the following command :
+> `docker-compose up`

 # Features
 ## TypeScript